Grammar rules can seem like a nuisance. Honestly, do you really need to check every single document for appropriate hyphenation?

 “The whole point of grammar and punctuation is clarity,” he told Business Insider.
-If you write that a woman has “dirty-blonde hair,” for example, people know that you’re referring to the color.
+If you write that a woman has “dirty-blonde hair,” for example, people know that you’re referring to the colour.
 “It doesn’t mean that she needs a shampoo,” Harper said, which it would if you’d written “dirty blonde hair.”

-We asked Harper about the most common grammar mistakes he sees, and added some that drive us crazy on a daily basis.
+We asked Harper about the most common grammar mistakes he sees and added some that drive us crazy on a daily basis.
 Read on for a list of tricky – but super important – rules that get broken way too often.